rafalp/async-caches/docs/api.md

 Version of key that should be returned.
 String or integer.

-Defaults to `None`, unless default version for set for the cache.
+Defaults to `None`, unless default version is set for the cache.

 ### `set`